 - Physical therapy isn't optional!
-You may already be working with physical therapist.
-As you start feeling better, it's important to continue to with the guidance of a professional who will ensure that you proceed appropriately.
+You may already be working with a physical therapist.
+As you start feeling better, it's important to continue with the guidance of a professional who will ensure that you proceed appropriately.

 - Accept help.
 At this point, you should be more comfortable with daily activities but continue to avoid bending, twisting, and lifting anything heavy.

 - Follow general guidelines for good health.
 Eat a well-balanced diet with a wide variety of whole grains and plant-based foods; focus on foods that are rich in essential vitamins and minerals, especially calcium.
 Get plenty of sleep.
 Don't smoke.

 - Don't be impatient!
 Recognize that healing is a gradual process and rushing things can backfire.